 What people want from NHS dentistry

-Healthwatch new research reveals that most people have misconceptions about their 'right' to an NHS dentist and want major changes.
+New research from Healthwatch reveals that most people have misconceptions about their 'right' to an NHS dentist and want major changes.

 Dental light.